DrWarpMan/dynamic-banner/README.md

 Configuration
 -
-Everything can be configured within the config.default.js file, also every needed documenation about the settings can be find inside.
+Everything can be configured within the config.default.js file, also the whole documentation about the settings can be find inside.